bi23le/Vaar/README.md

 ## Description:
-There are two Markdown templates, produced for an MSc project, one in Python and one in R that will return:
+There are two R Markdown templates, produced for an MSc project, one in Python and one in R that will return:
 - Whether data is MCAR or MAR/MNAR
 - A recommended missing data approach which also accounts for indicative model result stability
 - An evaluation of imputation efforts against a test model

 Coding experience of R or Python is necessary, as due to the variability of data it is expected that additional code blocks will need to be included.
+RStudio was used to create the templates and there are R Markdown extensions available in Visual Studio Code also.

 ### View Python Exemplar Web Pages
 - [Breast Cancer Wisconsin Original] (https://rpubs.com/bi23le/1070978)